STATISTICS

 4. Write the CI starting with the lowest score limit as determined by your choice ( as

-6. Compute for the class mark by adding the lower and upper limits of the class interval,
+6. Compute the class mark by adding the lower and upper limits of the class interval,

 Class Boundaries – more precise expressions of the class limits by at least 0.5 of their values.
 CB is situated between the upper limit of one interval and the lower limit of the next interval.